 The following template shows a component tag specifying the Text property and OnClick event of a button control,

 <com:TButton Text="Register" OnClick="registerUser" />

-Keep it in mind that property names and event names are all case-insensitive, while component type names are case-sensitive.
+Note, property names and event names are all case-insensitive, while component type names are case-sensitive.
 Event names always begin with On.